-Mastering the Cost of Higher Education with Oracle Applications
+Mastering the Cost of Higher Education with Hyperion Profitability and Cost Management

-Parents are starting to ask how and why this storm is happening.
-Well, both college endowments and state appropriations are either decreasing or stagnant, while university expenses and enrollments are increasing.
+Parents are starting to ask how and why this perfect storm is happening.
+Well, both US college endowments and state appropriations are decreasing, while university expenses and enrollments are increasing.
 Yet universities are being forced to keep tuition costs flat.
+Ida also told us that Federal and State Governments are now starting to take a look at costs at institutions.
+President Obama, during his State of the Union address in February 2013, asked Congress to include affordability and value as a factor in determining which colleges receive federal aid.
+States are starting to require cost containment measures as part of their performance based funding models.

-- Addressing concerns and questions from various stakeholders, e.g. CFO, Board of Trustees, State and other governing boards and accreditation bodies.
++ Addressing concerns and questions from various stakeholders, e.g. CFO, Provost, Board of Trustees, State and other governing boards and accreditation bodies.